 Students who serve as teaching assistants for a course are eligible to receive two hours of credit per semester for performing at least 85 hours of course-related work, such as, assisting with course design and administration, conducting review and discussion sessions, and mentoring students on study skills, time management, exam preparation, legal writing, or other academic skills.
 Students who serve as research assistants for a faculty member are eligible to receive two hours of credit per semester for performing at least 85 hours of work relating to the supervising faculty member’s project, such as conducting legal research, writing memoranda, editing, and cite checking.
 Student teaching assistants and research assistants are responsible for keeping a detailed log of their hours for review by the supervising faculty member at the end of each semester.
 Students will be evaluated on a credit/no credit basis.

-(h) Credit for Distance Learning Courses
+(h) Credit for Distance Education Courses

 1. Credit Hour Requirements: The academic year consists of two semesters, the first or fall semester, commencing in August, and the second or spring semester, commencing in January.
 The Evening Division course of study requires eight semesters of class work.
 Completion of a total of 84 semester hours is required in order to earn the Juris Doctor degree.
-For purposes of this Regulation I (C), the reexamination procedure prescribed by Regulation III (G) has no effect.

 2. Definition of Credit Hour: The definition of a credit hour for the Evening Division program is the same as for the Day Division, as set forth in paragraph I(B)(2).